ithinker1991/MixRead/docs/features/vocabulary-review/README.md

 #### **Data Models** (from `backend/domain/models.py`)

-- ✅ `VocabularyEntry` with status tracking (LEARNING/REVIEWING/MASTERED)
+- ✅ `VocabularyEntry` (Unified): Tracks both SRS status (LEARNING/REVIEWING/MASTERED) and learning contexts.
-- ✅ `LibraryEntry` with context preservation
-- ✅ Basic metadata: `attempt_count`, `last_reviewed`
+- ✅ Metadata: `attempt_count`, `last_reviewed`, `review_interval`, `ease_factor`, `next_review`.
+- ✅ Contexts: List of original sentences and URLs where the word was encountered.
-- ✅ CEFR levels and frequency rankings
+- ✅ CEFR levels and frequency rankings.

+> [!NOTE] > `LibraryEntry` is now unified into `VocabularyEntry`.
+The user's "Library" is a view of their `VocabularyEntry` collection where they have preservation of context and SRS state.

 #### **API Endpoints** (from `backend/api/routes.py`)